 Today we’re looking at the Seiko Shogun vs Sumo.

-You know, of the many reasons we love Seiko, one of the top ones is the way they name their watches.
-Seiko just has the quirkiest names.
-We’ve looked at Samurai, Turtle, Sumo, and today we will now be comparing the Shogun with the Sumo.
+Of the many reasons why we find the Seiko brand interesting, one of the top ones is the way they name their watches.
+Seiko chooses names that are catchy and pricks one’s imagination.
+We’ve seen Samurai, Turtle, and Sumo.
+Today we will be comparing the Shogun with the Sumo.

 Both of these watches have a number of other models under them.
-But in this review, we will be zeroing in on one particular model of each of these watch lines – the SBDC029 for the Shogun and the SBDC033 for the Sumo.
+But in this review, we will zero in on one particular model of each of these watch lines – the SBDC029 for the Shogun and the SBDC033 for the Sumo.

-These two watches belong to Seiko’s collection diver’s watches.
-And as usual, Seiko has delivered, with these watches, outstanding value for money.
+These two watches belong to Seiko’s collection of diver’s watches.
+And as usual, Seiko has delivered.
+These watches offer outstanding value for money.

-Even if you don’t swim, talk more of dive, Seiko’s watches can help you make a statement when dressing for an outing or for work.
+Even if you don’t swim, or dive, Seiko’s watches can help you make a statement when dressing for an outing or for work.

-We hope you stay with us till the end of this review but if you can’t that’s okay.
-We already factored this in and prepared the “comparison overview” section to address such people.
+We hope you stay with us until the end of this review.
+But if you can’t that’s okay.
+We already factored this in and prepared the “comparison overview” section.
 You’ll find it right after this section.

 Alright, let’s get to down to the Seiko Shogun vs Sumo review without further ado.

 If you can’t spare the time for a lengthy review, this section is for you.
-We have summarized the Seiko Shogun vs Sumo review into bite-sized bits for quick and easy assimilation.
+We have summarized the Seiko Shogun vs Sumo review for a quick and easy read.
 Check it out here.

-The most important aspect of these watches where Seiko does a splendid job is in their movement.
-The Seiko Shogun and Sumo both use an automatic movement which is kinda expected at its price.
+The most important aspect of these watches is their movement.
+The Seiko Shogun and Sumo both use an automatic movement which is expected at its price.

-First off, it is hackable which means that the second hand stops ticking as well when the crown is pulled full out.
+First, it is hackable.
+This means that the second-hand stops ticking when the crown is pulled fully out to set the time.

-Also, the movement comes with manual winding as well.
-This means that you can manually crank up your watch if it’s been in the drawer for a long time and you need to quickly head out.
+Secondly, the movement comes with manual winding.
+This means that you can manually crank up your watch if it has not been in use for a long time and you need to quickly head out.

-Again, the 6R15 movement is great for its power reserve time.
-This movement reserves time for up to 50 hours after a single charge which is pretty impressive.
+Also, the 6R15 movement is great for its power reserve time.
+This movement reserves time for up to 50 hours after a single charge, which is pretty impressive.

 Finally, it also shows the day/date complication as well.

-Other really great things about these two watches are its luminescent hands and markers great for seeing clearly under water.
-In fact, both watches meet the ISO 6425 standards totally and that’s fantastic to know.
+Other things that are impressive about these two watches are their luminescent hands and markers, which can be seen clearly underwater.
+In fact, both watches meet all the ISO 6425 standards.

-In the end, the Seiko Shogun and Sumo are well-made watches well worth their price.
+In the end, the Seiko Shogun and Sumo are well-made watches and are worth their prices.

-Primarily, in the Seiko Shogun vs Sumo debate, the Seiko Shogun does better in the quality of its bracelet.
-A titanium bracelet, of course, floors the stainless steel easily.
-It’s lightweight and quite resilient to many things even though it’s quite scratch-prone.
+The main feature that stands Seiko Shogun apart from Seiko Sumo is in the quality of its bracelet.
+A titanium bracelet, of course, floors a stainless steel easily.
+It is lightweight and quite resilient.

-Also, the bracelet feels adequate in relation to the case of its host watch.
-This isn’t the case for the Seiko Sumo where the bracelet feels a little too inadequate to support the watch itself.
+Also, the bracelet feels adequate when compared to the case of the watch.
+But with the Seiko Sumo, the opposite is the case.
+The bracelet feels a little too inadequate to support the watch.

 Besides the bracelet, the conservative and refined look of the Seiko Shogun is something the Seiko Sumo lacks.
-People with more conservative tastes would love the Seiko Shogun and to be honest, of the two watches, the Seiko Shogun is the more likely to be able to compete with the Rolex Submarine.
+People with more conservative tastes would love the Seiko Shogun.
+And to be honest, of the two watches, the Seiko Shogun is the more likeliest to compete with the Rolex Submariner.

 The primary advantage the Seiko Sumo has over the Seiko Shogun is its affordability.
 The Seiko Sumo is more affordable than the Seiko Shogun for obvious reasons.
-At least, for one, its bracelet is not made from a difficult-to-mill material.
-Stainless steel, on the other hand, is pretty easy to get so it doesn’t add to the cost of the watch.
+At least for one, its bracelet is not made from a difficult-to-mill material.
+Stainless steel is pretty easy to get, so, it doesn’t add much to the cost of the watch.

 Besides that, its winding feels a bit smoother than the Seiko Shogun.
 It winds smoothly and easily.

-Finally, even though the Seiko Sumo doesn’t meet up to the Shogun in terms of quality, it is a dressy watch.
-This is something you can easily wear for a night out or any such outing.
-It’s not great for formal wear though.
+Finally, even though the Seiko Sumo doesn’t meet up to the level of Shogun in terms of quality, it gives a good touch to your dressing.
+This is a watch you can easily wear for a night out or any casual outing.

-These two watches suck when it comes to their crystal.
-They smudge so easily and we’ve seen cases where the crystal cracked.
-You might want to change out the crystal from mineral to sapphire to ensure that your crystal lasts.
+The major drawback of Seiko Shogun and Sumo is with their crystal.
+They smudge easily and there have also been cases where the crystal cracked.
+You might want to change the crystal from mineral to sapphire, to ensure that your crystal lasts.

-Also, both watches wear large which might be a con depending on the wearer.
-If you’re too slim especially you might find these watches a little too large for your wrist.
+Also, both watches are quite large.
+This limits the number of people that can use it.
+If you’re too slim, you might find these watches a little too large for your wrist.